Globe

 • New shallow-depth program pool for learn to swim and seniors programs, including accessibility ramp and hydrotherapy

-• Extended group fitness room with a climbing wall facility
+• Extended group fitness room

 • Additional school-age program amenities